TERMS OF SERVICE

-4.1 Privacy.
-The Parties recognize the potential applicability of the confidentiality and security requirements of laws and regulations related to the protection of personally identifiable information of consumers, including but not limited to the Gramm-Leach-Bliley Act, and the rules and regulations promulgated by the various federal agencies to administer and enforce such laws (the “Privacy Laws”).
+4.1 Privacy Generally.
+The Parties recognize the potential applicability of the confidentiality and security requirements of laws and regulations related to the protection of personally identifiable information of consumers, including but not limited to the Gramm-Leach-Bliley Act, applicable state privacy laws, anti-spam laws, and the rules and regulations promulgated by the various federal and state agencies to administer and enforce such laws (the “Privacy Laws”).
+The Parties will comply with all applicable Privacy Laws.
 Any information protected by the Privacy Laws shall only be captured, stored, used or disclosed in compliance with such Privacy Laws.

 4.2 General Mutual Confidentiality.

 4.2.2 The Parties shall treat the terms of this Agreement and all communications and negotiations related to this Agreement and potential business relationship as confidential.
-The Receiving Party shall keep secret and treat as confidential each item of the Disclosing Party’s Confidential Information and shall not disclose, or permit the disclosure of, any of the Disclosing Party’s Confidential Information to any person or entity without the prior written consent of the Disclosing Party, except to such Party’s agents, employees, contractors, advisors and other third parties who need to know such information in order for the Party to fulfill its obligations under this Agreement and are aware of and agree to be bound by the confidentiality obligations set forth in this Section 4.
+The Receiving Party shall keep secret and treat as confidential each item of the Disclosing Party’s Confidential Information and shall not disclose, or permit the disclosure of, any of the Disclosing Party’s Confidential Information to any person or entity without the prior written consent of the Disclosing Party, except to such Party’s employees, contractors, consultants, and agents who are using, receiving, supporting or providing the Optimal Blue Services hereunder or otherwise having a who need to know such information in order for the Party to fulfill its obligations under this Agreement and are aware of and agree to be bound by the confidentiality obligations set forth in this Section 4.
 To the extent that the Confidential Information rises to the level of a trade secret under applicable law, then the Receiving Party shall, for as long as such Confidential Information remains a trade secret (or for the maximum period of time otherwise allowed under applicable law), protect and maintain the confidentiality of such trade secrets and refrain from disclosing, copying, or using any such trade secrets without the Disclosing Party’s prior written consent.
 The Receiving Party shall not use, or permit the use of, any Confidential Information for any purpose other than in connection with the proper performance of this Agreement and the exercise of its licenses granted hereunder.
 Notwithstanding the foregoing, each Party may disclose Confidential Information to the limited extent required (A) in order to comply with the order of a court or other governmental body, or as otherwise necessary to comply with applicable law, provided that the Party making the disclosure pursuant to the order shall first have given written notice to the other Party, if permitted by applicable law, and made a reasonable effort to obtain a protective order; or (B) to establish a Party’s rights under this Agreement, including to make such court filings as it may be required to do.

 5. TERM AND TERMINATION

 5.1 Term.
-The term of this Agreement shall commence on the date you accepted this Agreement (the “Effective Date”) and shall remain in effect until you (a) notify Optimal Blue in writing of your intent to terminate, or (b) have signed a Master Services Agreement or Amendment with Optimal Blue, Resitrader or Optimal Blue which contains superseding terms.
+The term of this Agreement shall commence on the date you accepted this Agreement (the “Effective Date”) and shall remain in effect until either Party (a) notifies the other Party in writing of its intent to terminate, or (b) have signed a Master Services Agreement or Amendment with Optimal Blue which contains superseding terms.

 5.2.1 Either Party may unilaterally terminate this Agreement for any reason at the end of the then-current Term in accordance with Section 5.1 above.